yowainwright/pastoralist/README.md

 ### Maintainer Release Flow

-Release version bumps must land through a pull request.
-To prepare a beta, run `bun run release:beta` from clean, up-to-date `main`.
-The command creates a release branch, opens a PR, enables auto-merge, waits for the PR to merge, then pushes the version tag that triggers publishing.
-If the command is interrupted after merge, run `bun run release:tag` from clean, up-to-date `main`.
-To preview the planned beta release without creating branches, PRs, or tags, run `bun run release:beta:dry`.
+Release commands do not create pull requests or push `main`.
+To deploy a beta, run `bun run release:beta` from clean, up-to-date `main`.
+The command creates the release commit locally, then pushes the version tag that triggers publishing.
+If the release commit already exists on `main`, run `bun run release:tag` from clean, up-to-date `main`.
+To preview the beta commands without creating commits or tags, run `bun run release:beta:dry`.

 ## Video Walkthroughs